|

 gave her the conditions under which she could

-succeed to the throne, including the suppression of trial by ordeal
+succeed to the throne, including the suppression of trial by ordeal as

-as well as the monarchy's defense of freedom of religion.
+well as the monarchy's defense of freedom of religion.

 The real power of the kingdom at the beginning

-of her reign was the prime minister Rainivoninahitriniony, who
+of her reign was the prime minister Rainivoninahitriniony, who married

-later also as her husband.
+as her husband.
+She send

-that ensured the influence of English.
+influence of English.
 She lived (1814-63). |

 |